caran/can4python/README.rst

 * Filtering of incoming frames on data changes.
 This is done via a bit mask in the Linux kernel.
 * Periodic frame transmission executed by the Linux kernel (not by Python code).

+..

+* Useful for showing the contents of KCD files (also those converted from DBC files).

 Configuration file format
 -------------------------